 Next, install the Sudo package and allow nexus user to run all commands without providing Sudo password:

-Next, download the latest version of Nexus with the following command:
+Next, go to Nexus website, get the download link and download the latest version of Nexus with the following command:

 Next, create a directory for Nexus and extract the downloaded file to /opt/nexus.

-Next, set proper ownership to /opt/nexus directory with the following command:
+Next, set proper ownership to the /opt/nexus directory with the following command:

 chown -R nexus:nexus /opt/nexus